conbench/conbench/README.md

 ### Example external benchmarks

-An "external benchmark" records results that were obtained from some other benchmarking tool (like executing an R benchmarks from command line, parsing the resulting JSON, and recording those results).
+An "external benchmark" records results that were obtained from some other benchmarking tool (like executing an R benchmark from command line, parsing the resulting JSON, and recording those results).

 Implementation details: Note that the following benchmark sets